-B.Sc.(Eng.)’02; Risk Engineer - Global Marine & Energy, Chartis Insurance UK Limited.
+B.Sc.(Eng.)’02; Assurance - Global Upstream Projects, BP.
 During his time at Queen’s: member of FREC Committee’98, Orientation Round Table - Logistics Head’99, Mining Engineering Club - Industrial Liaison’01.
 After his Mining Engineering degree at Queen’s, Hari completed the European Mining Course at Helsinki University in 2003 and went on to work in South Africa for 3 years as a Mining Engineer and qualified as a Mine Manager.
-Currently working as an insurance risk engineer focusing on mining and process industries.
+Currently managing the Safety & Operational Risk Assurance Program for BP’s Upstream Major Projects.
 Current term to 2014.

 B.Sc.(Hons.)'06; AMS Social Issues Commissioner (04-05); Queen's Musical Theatre Board (04-05).
+PhD Candidate in Workplace Learning and Social Change at OISE, University of Toronto; M.S.’13 in Organizational Change Management from The New School.
 National Coordinator, Sierra Youth Coalition's Sustainable Campuses program (06-08); Managing Director, Energy Action Coalition (09-10); Interim Executive Director, Southern Energy Network (2011).
 Profiled in Vanity Fair, Alternatives Journal; author of two peer-reviewed journal articles on campus sustainability.
 Media appearances include Mike Duffy Live and The Agenda with Steve Paikin.
-Volunteer with KGH Child Life (02-06) and V-Day Ottawa (2008).
-Beginning M.S. in Organizational Change Management at the New School in fall 2011.
 Current term to 2017.

 B.A.’70, Ph.D.’76.
 Accredited Business Communicator; Post Doctoral Fellow, The Disraeli Project; Sessional Lecturer Department of Political Studies; Twenty-nine year career as federal public servant in a variety of departments specializing in communications, marketing and publishing; Currently Senior Communications Advisor, CORCAN, Correctional Service of Canada; Chair, Family Partnering Committee, Habitat for Humanity, National Capital Region, Past Member ; International Association of Business Communicators; the Board of Directors Habitat for Humanity National Capital Region; Board of Directors, Ottawa Humane Society.
 Current term to 2017.

-B.N.Sc.'85, B.Ed'89 (UofT), M.A.'97 (C.M.U.)
-Guidance Councillor at Collingwood Collegiate Institute.
+B.N.Sc.’85, B.Ed’89 (UofT), M.A.’97 (C.M.U.).
+Head of Guidance at Collingwood Collegiate Institute.
 Reunion Co-ordinator for Nursing '85 and editor of Anecdotal Notes (1985-94).
 Volunteered with Craigleith Summer Club as committee member (2004- 09); Craigleith Tennis Chairman (2006-09); Craigleith Snow School committee member (2003-06); Collingwood District Supervisor with Canadian Ski Patrol System (1992-95); currently coach Senior and Junior tennis teams at Collingwood Collegiate Institute and OSSTF District 17 Educational Services Committee representative.
 Current term to 2016.

 B.Com.’07, MBA (Schulich)’11.
 Marketing at Colgate-Palmolive.
 Former AMS VP Operations, Commerce Society Academics Commissioner, Residence Don, Queen’s Campus Tour Guide, Walkhome Staff, Queen’s Centre Building Committee, Queen’s School of Business Promotion, Tenure & Renewal Committee, Queen’s Daycare Board of Directors.
 Recipient of the Commerce Undergraduate Award and Diana Blake Memorial Book Prize.
 John Orr Chair (2009 & 2010), Committee Member (2007, 2008, 2011), and Selection Committee (2009, 2010, 2011).
 Co-chair of Colgate-Palmolive’s United Way Campaign (2008 & 2009).
 Judge for Queen’s Entrepreneurs Competition (2007 & 2008).
 Current term to 2015.

 B.A.'87.
 Senior Counsel and Managing Director, Communications, the Offord Group, a Canadian philanthropic consulting company.
 Member of University Council since 2003.
+Member of the University Council Reform Planning Group and the Board of Trustees External Relations and Development Committee.
 Past Vice-President, Canadian Council for the Advancement of Education.
-Past board member, Queen's Alumni Association.
-Staff member in Queen's Advancement 1988-99.
-Queen's Herb Hamilton Award Winner 2000.
-Student involvement includes Queen's Journal 1984-88 (News Editor 1987-88), writer for the Conduit, and member of the Status of Women Committee 1987-88.
+Past board member, Queen’s Alumni Association.
+Staff member in Queen’s Advancement 1988-99.
+Queen’s Herb Hamilton Award Winner 2000.
+Student involvement includes Queen’s Journal 1984-88 (News Editor 1987-88), writer for the Conduit, and member of the Status of Women Committee 1987-88.
 Member of the Marty, Royce and Lynett Scholarship selection committee 1998-2000.
 Current term to 2015.